AleNoia/ToDoList/README.md

 # <a name="Purpose"></a>🎯 Purpose
 My purpose with this project is to learn more about the Vue.js framework, also learn how to:
 * create a text editor
+* create a documentation
 * work with data and create a dashboard
-* create a documentation
 * work with local storage
+* work with date and time
 * work with Ui and Ux design
 * work with Sass
-* work with date and time
+* work with responsiveness

 ***
 # <a name="Installation"></a>🛠 Installation